My Fat Harley Quinn cosplay for comicpalooza

 Then, when you’re in the bathroom, you’re vulnerable.
 So they protect you when you can’t protect yourself.

-Anonymous asked: Any idea why we get those intense sharp pains in the ribs when inhaling?
+Anonymous said: Any idea why we get those intense sharp pains in the ribs when inhaling?
 No injuries, not linked to exercising, not a smoker...
 It's an occasional thing maybe half a dozen times a year.
 It almost feels like you've got a cracked rib and you can't fill up your lungs completely because of the pain.
 It only lasts maybe two minutes or so.
 My mother told me as a.
 Child that is was your ribs growing but I'm dubious since I'm 22 and this still happens.

 Actually, if it’s short and periodic, it can have a lot of reasons, but the most common causes are the same as periodic sharp abdominal pain - namely, gas buildup and acid reflux.